AmirIvry-aka-AI/DSML-and-RESL-measures/index.md

 # Objective Metrics to Evaluate Residual-Echo Suppression During Double-Talk

 <p align="center">
-mir Ivry, Prof. Israel Cohen, and Dr. Baruch Berdugo<br /> Andrew and Erna Viterbi Faculty of Electrical and Computer Engineering, Technion - Israel Institute of Technology<br /> This research was supported by the Pazy Research Foundation and the ISF-NSFC joint research program
+Amir Ivry, Prof. Israel Cohen, and Dr. Baruch Berdugo<br /> Andrew and Erna Viterbi Faculty of Electrical and Computer Engineering, Technion - Israel Institute of Technology<br /> This research was supported by the Pazy Research Foundation and the ISF-NSFC joint research program
 </p>